radu-matei/radu-matei.github.io/content/blog/rpi-sensehat-telemetry.md

 You can [follow the instructions here to install Windows IoT Core on your Raspberry Pi](https://developer.microsoft.com/en-us/windows/iot/docs/kitsetuprpi).

-Assuming you assembled the board and installed Windows on your Raspberry, we ready to get started.
+Assuming you assembled the board and installed Windows on your Raspberry, we are ready to get started.

 Creating a Windows Universal App that will run on the Raspberry
 ---------------------------------------------------------------